kavyansh34/Real-time_trade_signal_notifier/README.md

 * Sample telegram alerts are available as 'image.png' in this repository.
 * Sample trade based on strategy integrated in this code is mentioned as 'sample_trade.png'

-# All the requirements are availaible in 'requiremment.txt'.
+# All the requirements are availaible in 'requirement.txt'.